 Skip to main content

-Air is almost always on the move, and it is easy for pollution to drift from one reporting zone to another.
-This is particularly true in the Bay Area where winds can blow pollution from one location into neighboring valleys.
+Air is almost always on the move, and pollution can easily drift from one reporting zone to another.
+This is particularly true in the Bay Area, which forms a single air basin, and where winds can blow pollution from one location into neighboring valleys.

 The daily forecast is available by signing up for email AirAlerts or calling the Air District’s 24-hour, toll-free information line (1-800-HELP AIR).